• Menu

 Uncovering Layers of the Self

-Working with clients to identify and heal part of themselves involves helping them tune-in to their bodies.
+Working with clients to identify and heal part of themselves involves helping them tune in to their bodies.
 “In trauma work, one of the things that so commonly happens is that people disconnect from their bodies because being present feels unsafe,” Green shares.

 For some clients, getting to a place where it’s safe to ask them, “What is happening in your body?” takes time.
 Once we are able to therapeutically tap into the wisdom of the body, so much healing can occur.